dsyer/nix-config/README.md

 Then you are ready to start.

+## Hacking and Updating NixOS

+The workflow is

+1. Generate an image (see below)
+2. Get it running in a VM
+3. Sync the NixOS config files (`./scripts/bootstrap.sh <remote-host>`)
+4. SSH into the VM
+5. Hack `~/nixos-config` on the remote
+6. Rebuild with `sudo nixos-rebuild switch`

 ## Generating Images

 Choose an image format to iterate on.
 You can use the source code to generate any of these at any time, so choose whatever is most convenient or familiar.
 [NixOS Generators](https://github.com/nix-community/nixos-generators) supports a range of image formats.
 Here are some examples.